-Published: April 18, 2025 | Last Updated: April 24, 2025
+Published: April 18, 2025 | Last Updated: January 15, 2026

 Freeze frames feel like hitting the brakes mid-scene.
 The character or action locks into place, and for a few seconds, nothing moves.
 It’s a bold way to shout “this moment matters” without saying a word.
-Whether it’s to give you space to think or to slam a joke into place, freeze frames grab your attention—and hold it.
+Whether it’s to give you space to think or to slam a joke into place, freeze frames grab your attention and… hold it.

 How Freeze Frames Actually Work